Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 • SCL – GPIO33

 In an Arduino, you can use this connector with a wire.
-In CircuitPython, you can use it with board.SCL, board.SDA, board.I2C(), or board.STEMMA_I2C().
+In CircuitPython, you can use it with a board.SCL, board.SDA, board.I2C(), or board.STEMMA_I2C().

 • SDCS (chip select pin) – connected to GPIO48.
-Accessible in CircuitPython with board.CARD_CS and in Arduino with SD_CS or SD_CHIP_SELECT.
+Accessible in CircuitPython with the board.CARD_CS and in Arduino with SD_CS or SD_CHIP_SELECT.

 • SDCD (card detect pin) – connected to pin 9 on the AW9523.